Continuous functions are integrable proof

 Description

-This applet is quiet experimental and visualizes the proof that a continuous function
+This applet is quite experimental and visualizes the proof that a continuous function

 is Riemann integrable by constructing two staircase